rustyscreeps/cargo-screeps/README.md

 - `output_wasm_file`: the WASM file to rename compile WASM to (default `"compiled.wasm"`)
 - `initialize_header_file`: a file containing the JavaScript for starting the WASM instance.
 See [overriding the default initialization header](#overriding-the-default-initialization-header)
+- `wasm_opt_binary`: the path to the `wasm-opt` binary from the [Binaryen] toolset (default `"wasm-opt"`)

+  If set to a valid binary path, then `wasm-opt` will be used to optimize binaries after building.

+## `[build.binaryen]`

+This contains configuration options for the binaryen optimization pass.

+- `shrink_level`: How much to focus on shrinking code when running binaryen pass.
+Using 2+ is not recommended (default 0)
+- `optimization_level`: How much to focus on making code fast when running binaryen pass.
+Use 1, 2, 3, or 4 for progressively slower builds and faster output (default 0)
+- `debug_info`: Whether to keep debug info in output wasm module.
+Currently not super useful since builds produced by 'cargo' don't include debug info to begin with. (default `true`)

 ## Overriding the default initialization header